 The first step to success.

 The golden rule of style is keep things simple, clean and tidy.
 Loose neckties with open shirt collars look scruffy and convey intoxication.
 Undershirts exposed behind open shirt collars detract from a virile image.
 Sweaters, sweater vests or cardigans worn over shirts tend to age the wearer.
 Fit and quality provide confidence.
-Gaudy colors and patterns only provoke sniggers.
-Select solid colors and avoid patterned clothing with the subtle exceptions of beach shorts, sport coats and neckties.
-Pens, tie bars, badges, pins and various other metal trinkets add unwanted complexity and frankly look cheap.
+Gaudy colors and patterns only provoke snickers.
+Select solid colors and avoid patterned clothing with the subtle exceptions of sport coats and neckties.
+Tie bars, chains, bracelets, badges and pins add unwanted complexity.

 The following principles are not absolute but will let you assemble outfits and be certain that clothing won't clash.
 Select your shirt and build your outfit from one option only.
 That includes socks, shoes, pants, belts, neckties, jackets, overcoats, scarfs, gloves and leather watch bands.
 Shirts and pocket squares are restricted to white and blue.
 Outfit option A is restricted to gray, charcoal, navy and black.
 Outfit option B is restricted to green, navy and shades of brown like, khaki, golden brown, tan, chocolate and burgundy.
 Stainless steel cuff links and eye wear are compatible with both outfit options.
 Color for men will guide your palette expansion with respect to polo shirts, casual shirts, neckties, pocket squares, jerseys and sweaters.